kajal12e/Project-Calculator/README.md

 # Project-Calculator
-This is my first project
+This is the simple calculator project
 <br>
 Author- kajal kumari